mdhont/blacksmith/docs/Blacksmith.md

 blacksm INFO  config: /tmp/blacksmith-output/2016-09-21-202036-zlib-linux-x64-standard/config
 ```

-Blacksmith generated the tarball with the built component in the `artifacts` folder.
+Blacksmith will generate the tarball with the built component in the `artifacts` folder.

 ## Build a component and its dependencies
-There are components that depends on others to be able to build.
+There are components that depend on others to be able to build.
 For example, **Nginx** webserver requires `zlib`, `pcre` and `openssl` in order to be built.

-First of all, we need the source code and the `metadata.json` and `index.js` (recipe) files for every component:
+First of all, obtain the source code and the `metadata.json` and `index.js` (recipe) files for every component:

 ### File descriptions

 #### zlib metadata.json
 ```
 {
  "id": "zlib",
  "latest": "1.2.8",
  "licenses": [
    {
      "type": "ZLIB",
      "licenseRelativePath": "README",
      "main": true
    }
  ]
 }
 ```
 #### zlib index.js